hgarrereyn/Clairvoyance/README.md

     * view fuel and karbonite per team
 * Live-switch between versions of bc19 in the browser
     * scrim replays work!
+* Display options
+    * Can show a robot's movable, attackable, or visible squares on hover

 # Ideas?
 Problems?